Analysis | ‘Appropriate’ or ‘not very smart’? Where Mitch McConnell draws the line on corporate political engagement.

 Perhaps he recognized the fundamental flaw of his argument about who should weigh in and how it’s legitimate to do so.
 But it’s hard to see how he didn’t understand that before, given McConnell is known for being a favorite of chief executives looking to give to congressional candidates.

-Executives such as the late casino magnate Sheldon Adelson, hedge fund manager Paul Singer and Houston Texans owner Robert McNair have been some of the most generous contributors to McConnell and GOP causes — something the lawmaker has celebrated and defended in the past.
+Executives such as casino magnate Sheldon Adelson, hedge fund manager Paul Singer and Houston Texans owner Robert McNair have been some of the most generous contributors to McConnell and GOP causes — something the lawmaker has celebrated and defended in the past.

-And that’s the way McConnell seemed to want it based on past comments.
+And that’s the way McConnell seemed to want it, based on past comments.
 The lawmaker praised the 2010 Supreme Court decision that allowed corporations to use money from their general treasuries to support election campaigns.

 “For too long, some in this country have been deprived of full participation in the political process,” he said then.
 “With today’s monumental decision, the Supreme Court took an important step in the direction of restoring the First Amendment rights of these groups by ruling that the Constitution protects their right to express themselves about political candidates and issues up until Election Day.”